JesusFilm/core/apps/docs/docs/03-basics/02-backend/03-transactional-emails.md

 To set up a transactional email, you will need to add a job to the queue

-#### 1. Make sure that the module you are working in has bull pointing towards the email queue.
+#### 1. Make sure that the module you are working in has the correct bull queue registered.
 We will use api-journeys as an example:

 ```
 import { BullModule } from '@nestjs/bullmq'